 Yes!
 It’s sweetener-free, peanut butter granola!
 Normally, sweetener and oil is needed to make granola crispy and stick together in clusters.
 This recipe uses the natural oil and fats in nut butter to crisp up the oats, and a bit of cinnamon for a hint of warm, sweet spices.
-This is a little trick I picked up when I was following Bright Line Eating, because in their program sweeteners are not permitted and oils are generally not eaten with breakfast.
+This is a little trick I picked up when I was following a weight loss program that didn’t permitted sweeteners or oils with breakfast.
 Peanut butter granola to the rescue!

 This isn’t the same as regular granola, but for people who prefer an oil-free and sweetener-free diet, it’s a nice way to add a bit of crunch to your breakfast.
 For another yummy granola recipe that does use a bit of sweetener and oil, check out this one.

 If you make this peanut butter granola, leave a star rating or comment below!
 Your feedback is so helpful to me and other readers.
 You can also tag me in your meal pics on Instagram @katiesconsciouskitchen, or join my free private facebook group to share your creations and inspire others!
 I love to see what you all are making!

 Looking for more sugar free treats?